jcarley/cli/docs/cli-docs.md

 ```

 `sites create` allows you to create a site configuration that is tied to a single service.
 To create a site, you must first [create a cert](#certs-create).
-A site has three pieces of information, a name, the service it's tied to, and the cert instance it will use.
+A site has three pieces of information: a name, the service it's tied to, and the cert instance it will use.
 The name is the `server_name` that will be injected into this site's Nginx configuration file.
 It is important that this site name match what URL your site will respond to.
 If this is a bare domain, using `mysite.com` is sufficient.
 If it should respond to the APEX domain and all subdomains, it should be named `.mysite.com` notice the leading `.`.
 The service is a code service that will use this site configuration.
 Lastly, the cert instance must be specified by the `HOSTNAME` argument used in the [certs create](#certs-create) command.
 You can also set Nginx configuration values directly by specifying one of the above flags.
 Specifying `--enable-cors` will add the following lines to your Nginx configuration

 ```
 add_header 'Access-Control-Allow-Origin' '$http_origin' always;